 Question: Can you discuss the agile methodology of software development and talk about its advantages and disadvantages?

-Explanation: as an application developer, you should be familiar with several different models are frameworks for application development.
+Explanation: As an applications developer, you should be familiar with several different models as frameworks for applications development.
 These include agile, scrum, waterfall, and several others.
 When an interviewer asks a specific question like this, it indicates that this is the methodology their organization uses.
 It would help if you spent some extra time discussing it to demonstrate your qualifications in this area.

 Question: How do you address security risks when developing an application for internal company use?

 Explanation: Second only to functionality is the security features of an application.
-Application developers need to be intimately familiar with how to secure an application so the information it uses cannot be compromised or leaked to unauthorized entities.
-This is especially true for internal applications that may contain company proprietary information.
+Applications developers need to be intimately familiar with how to secure an application so the information it uses cannot be compromised or leaked to unauthorized entities.
+This is especially true for internal applications that may contain proprietary company information.